Claytor/Capstone_TN_COVID_School_Achievement_Impact/README.md

 - Tried to merge with shapes.
 Caused a cascade of issues.
 Resolved.
 ALL GROOVY!!!!!!

 - Generated a 5.9 gb geojson file . . . man oh man I hope this loads

+- Okay good news!
+I got the map to load and color according to my specifications.

+  - Not so good news - .shp file takes 5 minutes to load

+  - For the lag calculations, there are more holes in the plot than a bad sci-fi movie.

+  - Its REALLY easy to crash the kernel and takes 6 minutes to load a usable map every time that happens.

+  - I'm going to have to figure out a way to decrease load times.